 When you run your fingers through your hair and pull a few strands away, you’re typically holding club hairs.
 If you look closely, you might see a tiny bulb on the base of those hairs.

 These hair strands, which have stopped growing and feature a keratinized bulb at their base, are common and usually nothing to worry about.
-They’re just fully formed hairs that have stopped growing, and you probably have some on your head as you read this.
+They’re just fully formed hairs that have stopped growing.
+You have some on your head as you read this.

 However, in some cases, an excessive amount of club hairs at one time could indicate an underlying condition or symptom worth investigating.